-Credits: 3 Course Offering: As Needed Prerequisites: None Corequisites: None This course is a study of communication and speech and introduces students to the ongoing, everchanging process of communication.
-This course will focus on the basic channels of communication, the principles of interpersonal communication, communication within groups, and the process of preparing and delivering speech presentations.
+Credits: 3 Course Offering: As Needed Prerequisites: None Corequisites: None This course is a study of communication and speech; it introduces students to the evolving process of communication.
+Basic channels of communication, principles of interpersonal communication, group communication, and the preparation and delivery of speech presentation are aspects that will be covered.